SPAG check! Who goes to the final?

 Our School App Stay connected on the go...

-What is Labour market information ?
 What information does it include?

-• Skills, career pathways and progression routes in the
+• Skills, career pathways and progression routes in the local labour market

-• Employment sectors, employers, jobs, salaries and
+• Employment sectors, employers, jobs, salaries and employment trends

 • Job demands and working life

 • Financial planning

 We encourage our parents to access and use the information about labour markets and future study options to support their children.

 Click on the images below to view up to date Labour Market Information for Birmingham and the Black Country.